-To be eligible an application must support a discrete project that addresses a specific problem or issue, rather than supporting business-as-usual running costs.
+To be eligible an application must support a discrete project that addresses a specific problem or issue, rather than supporting business-as-usual running costs (see Section 5.2 for examples of what comprises business-as-usual costs).

 We cannot fund applications from an organisation that has outstanding acquittals for any previous DVA grant funding.